krishnanlab/txt2onto/README.md

 ## Installation

 Requirements can be installed by running `pip install -r requirements.txt`.
-These requirements have been verified for python verison 3.7.7.
+These requirements have been verified for python version 3.7.7.

 If you are using a newer version of python or scikit-learn than listed in `requirements.txt`, you may see a warning message like the following: